pettni/mode-count/examples_paper/README.md

 The following examples appeared in *Petter Nilsson and Necmiye Ozay, Control synthesis for large collections of systems with mode-counting constraints, in Proceedings of the International Conference on Hybrid Systems: Computation and Control, 2016*.
 Scripts to produce the plots in the paper are provided.

+The figures included in the paper were generated on an iMac running OS X 10.11.2.
+The software has been successfully tested also in Linux environments.

 Versions of relevant software used for examples in the paper
  * Python v.
 2.7.10
  * [Gurobi](http://www.gurobi.com) v.
 6.5.0